 Who is Elisa Lam?

 Also known by her Cantonese name Lam Ho Yi, the 21-year-old student arrived in Los Angeles on January 26, 2013, having traveled by bus and train to get there.
 She checked into the Cecil on January 28, initially being assigned to share a room on the third floor.

-However, her roommates complained to hotel staff that Lam was behaving strangely, and she was moved to a room of her own.
+However, her roommates complained to hotel staff that Lam was having unusual events and behaving strangely, and she was moved to a room of her own.

 She contacted her parents every day during her trip until January 31 – she had been scheduled to check out of the Cecil Hotel and continue on to Santa Cruz, but no one heard from her and there is no record of her checking out.